noahehall/multicloud/providers/aws/services/Storage/ebs.md

 - I/O size is capped at 256 kibibyte (KiB)
 - expected average latency ranges from sub-1 millisecond to single-digit millisecond performance depending on the SSD volume type.
 - handle small or random I/O much more efficiently than HDD volumes

+##### general purpose

-- general purpose: designed for large sequential workloads e.g. big data analytics engines, log processing, and data warehousing
+- designed for large sequential workloads e.g. big data analytics engines, log processing, and data warehousing
-  - types: gp2 and gp3
   - balance of price and performance
-  - types: gp3, gp2
-- provisioned IOPS: high performance, low latency
-  - types: io2 block express, io2, io1
-  - supports multi attach
+- GP2: IOPS performance is tied to volume size,
+  - performance scales linearly at 3 IOPS per GiB of volume size.
+    - Larger volumes have higher baseline performance levels and accumulate I/O credits faster.
+  - minimum of 100 IOPS at 33.33 GiB and below to a maximum of 16,000 IOPS at 5,334 GiB and above.
+  - volume size can range from 1 GiB to 16 TiB.
+- GP3: scale IOPS and throughput independent from the volume size.
+  - workloads performing small, random I/O.
+  - 3,000 IOPS and 125 megabytes per second (MB/s) of throughput
+  - independently provision additional performance up to a total of 16,000 IOPS and 1,000 MB/s throughput for an additional cost.

+##### provisioned IOPS

+- high performance for mission-critical, low-latency, or high-throughput workloads.
+  - particularly database workloads,
+- volume size
+  - 4 GiB to 16 TiB.
+You can provision 100–64,000 IOPS per volume on instances built on the Nitro System and up to 32,000 on other instances.
-- io2
+- io1:
+  - 99.8–99.9 percent volume durability with an AFR no higher than 0.2 percent
+  - available for all Amazon EC2 instance types.
+- io2: the most current Provisioned IOPS SSD volumes available and are recommended by AWS for all new deployments.
-  - designed to provide 99.999 percent durability with an annual failure rate (AFR) of 0.001 percent,
+  - 99.999 percent volume durability with an AFR no higher than 0.001 percent
+  - available for all EC2 instances types, with the exception of R5b.
+- io2 block express: abcd
-- EBS multi-attach: for provisioned IOPS io1 and io2
+- EBS multi-attach
   - allows a single EBS volume to be concurrently attached to up to 16 Nitro-based EC2 instances within the same Availability Zone.
   - to achieve higher application availability for applications that manage storage consistency from multiple writers
   - Applications using Multi-attach need to provide I/O fencing for storage consistency.